jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Rot Grub Swarm.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Infestation (Ex): >
-SpecialAbilities: Infestation (Ex) Any living creature that takes damage from a rot grub swarm becomes infested unless it succeeds at a DC 19 Reflex save.
+    Any living creature that takes damage from a rot grub swarm becomes infested unless it succeeds at a DC 19 Reflex save.
 On a failed save, the infested creature takes 1d4 points of Constitution damage per round as the rot grubs burrow through and consume its flesh-this effect continues as long as the victim remains in the swarm and continues for 1d6 rounds after it leaves the swarm.
 Any energy-based attack (including damage from negative energy) that deals at least 5 points of damage to the victim automatically destroys all of the rot grubs infesting it, ending the effect prematurely.
 Additionally, any effect that removes disease instantly ends a rot grub infestation.
 Immunity to disease offers no defense.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: